fivdi/pigpio/README.md

    pigpio C library is that it can only be used by a single running process.
  * The pigpio C library and therefore the pigpio Node.js package requires root/sudo privileges to access hardware peripherals.

+## Troubleshooting
+If you have a problem with the library, before you remove it from your code and start trying something else, please check the [troubleshooting page](blob/master/doc/troubleshooting.md) first.
+Some problems are solvable and documented.

 ## Related Packages